charliecalvert/CloudNotes/Assignments/React/ReactNativeBasics.md

 - [eduroam US](https://www.eduroam.us/)
 - [BC link](http://www.bellevuecollege.edu/wireless/)

+## Bridged Adapter

 Also, make sure your Pristine Lubuntu is using the Bridged Adapter, and not NAT.
 Check this in **Settings | Network** for the VirtualBox Manager.

+![Bridged Adapter in VirtualBox][bavb]

+Your settings may differ in small ways, but the key point is the Attached to field is set to Bridged Adapter.
+In particulare the name and Adapter Type fields may be different in your case, but should be filled in properly by default or easily picked from the drop down.

 ## Expo